MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 The soft landing: what it actually means

+In my eyes, the soft landing is the best opportunity you will get.
 HMRC has confirmed a soft landing period for the 2026/27 tax year.
 During the first four quarterly submissions, penalty points will not be issued for late filing.
 This applies to the period from April 2026 to April 2027.
+At Together We Count, we are using this window to get every client's quarterly routine locked in before the real penalties start.

 What the soft landing does not cover: